Jiddarh/python-repo/README.md

-#Python
+#  Python

-Everything you need to know about python
+Everything you need to know about python!